 Home of Dorothy Gale, KS has a current inmate population of 10,038.
 The majority of inmates are male making up 91.2% of the total, and only 8.8% are female.
 White inmates account for 67.8% of the overall population followed by 28.7% for African-Americans and another 2.5% for American Indian.
 Only 8.5% of all inmates have any education beyond high school.
 The largest age group in the state prison is 25-29-year-olds.
 38.7% of those inmates are mentally ill.
 Almost 50% of the crimes are violent toward’s other person.
 KS also supervises 16,654 people on probation and an additional 4,830 on parole.

 Kansas parole population as of the beginning of 2016 counted 4,331 people, 220 paroles per 100.000 population.
 That’s by 499 people more compared to the previous year, which has increased by 11.5%.

-The state of Kansas operates 97 jails over their 105 counties along with another 12 prisons.
+The state operates 97 jails over their 105 counties along with another 12 prisons.
 They supervise 6,860 prisoners in jail and another 10,038 in prisons.
 A staff of 2,821 employees manage and operate with a budget of $490 million per year.
-Additionally, the Kansas community corrections system oversees 16,654 people on probation and another 4,830 on parole.
-The cost to care for an inmate for a year in Kansas is $18,207.
-Per one hundred thousand residents, Kansas has an incarceration rate of 331, a property crime rate of 2,696 and a violent crime rate of 380.
+Additionally, the state community corrections system oversees 16,654 people on probation and another 4,830 on parole.
+The cost to care for an inmate for a year in the state is $18,207.
+Per one hundred thousand residents, KS has an incarceration rate of 331, a property crime rate of 2,696 and a violent crime rate of 380.